roderickmackenzie/matlab_robot_buggy/README.md

 - *Work sheet 3* : The camera/image recognition
 - *Work sheet 4* : The buggy challenge, an obstetrical course for the buggies.

+Do with it what you will, I release everything under CC-BY.